fahimkuet09/Prescription-Appointment-System-Laravel/README.md

 Search patient history

-Admin can create prescriptions for patients.
+-Admin can create prescriptions for patients.

-Admin can create new visit numbers for old prescriptions.
+-Admin can create new visit numbers for old prescriptions.

-Generate daily patient reports for analysis.
+-Generate daily patient reports for analysis.

 # Appointment Module